mads-hartmann/computer.mads-hartmann.com/nix/demo/remote/README.md

 # Demo: Remote

 Quick demo showing how to use the fragments in a Flake.
-This one points to the my git remote.
+This is mainly to showcase how to use these fragments in other Flakes.
+For a "dev loop" see `../local` instead.

 ```sh
 nix flake check